-The first two in term programs were trialled this year, with 22 young people involved in the Capel Youth Collective Drama Club.
+The first two in term programs were trialled last year, with 22 young people involved in the Capel Youth Collective Drama Club.
 The youth gained confidence and basic acting skills which culminated in a performance of Sir Knickety Knox and the Dragon at the Ocean Forest Lutheran College, Dalyellup.
 The project was made possible by sponsorship from Bendigo Bank Capel Community Bank Branch and the Department of Communities.

 “Building healthy minds through drama to encourage youth to reach their full potential”